msmanek/getting-a-gig-pm-edition/README.md

 Here's some books that might also be useful.
 - [Cracking the PM Interview: How to Land a Product Manager Job in Technology, by Gayle Laakmann McDowell](https://www.amazon.ca/Cracking-PM-Interview-Product-Technology/dp/0984782818) - I highly recommend this one.
 It was the primary source that I used.
-- [Decode and Conquer: Answers to Product Management Interviews, by Lewis C. Lin](https://www.amazon.com/Decode-Conquer-Answers-Management-Interviews/dp/0615930417) - I have not read it, but it seems valuable and comes well recommended (thanks Fernando Delagato)
+- [Decode and Conquer: Answers to Product Management Interviews, by Lewis C. Lin](https://www.amazon.com/Decode-Conquer-Answers-Management-Interviews/dp/0615930417) - I have not read it, but it seems valuable and is frequently recommended (thanks Fernando Delagato)
 - [Design of Everyday Things, by Don Norman](https://www.amazon.com/Design-Everyday-Things-Donald-Norman/dp/1452654123)
 - [Made to Stick: Why Some Ideas Survive and Others Die, by Chip Heath](https://www.amazon.ca/Made-Stick-Ideas-Survive-Others/dp/1400064287) (thanks Marissa for this one)
 - [Don't Make Me Think, by Steve Krug](https://www.amazon.com/Dont-Make-Think-Revisited-Usability/dp/0321965515)